groupserver/gs.group.list.sender/docs/headers.rst

 Headers
 =======

+.. currentmodule:: gs.group.list.sender

 The headers of an email message are modified before being sent.
 The headers are either added, deleted, or changed.
-The :func:`gs.group.list.sender.modify_headers` function performs the modification.
+The :func:`modify_headers` function performs the modification.

 .. autofunction:: gs.group.list.sender.modify_headers